 - For the locations rated 'No' for potential contamination, no further action is required.
 These sites have been evaluated and determined not to have any potential contamination risk to the study area at this time. - For the locations rated 'Low' for potential contamination, no further action is required at this time.
 These sites/facilities have the potential to impact the study area but are determined to have low risk to the project at this time.
 Variables that may change the risk rating include a facility's non-compliance to environmental regulations, new discharges to the soil or groundwater, and modifications to current permits.
-Should any of these variables change, additional assessment of the facilities should be considered. - For the locations with a risk rating of 'Medium' or 'High' Level II field screening should be conducted.
+Should any of these variables change, additional assessment of the facilities will be considered. - For the locations with a risk rating of 'Medium' or 'High' Level II field screening will be conducted.
 It has been determined that Site # 2, 4, 5, 7, 8, 11, 13 and 22 may have potential contaminants that could impact the proposed project.
 It has also been determined that SMF's 1B, 2B, 3B, 4B1, and 4B2 and FPCs 1B and 3A have a risk rating of 'Medium.'
 A soil and groundwater sampling plan will be developed.
 The sampling plan will provide sufficient detail as to the number of soil and groundwater samples to be obtained and the specific analytical tests to be performed.
-A site location sketch for each facility showing all proposed boring locations and groundwater monitoring wells will be prepared. - Domestic wells and/or septic systems which may be present at or near current/former structures located within the ROW should be properly abandoned in accordance with state and local regulations.
+A site location sketch for each facility showing all proposed boring locations and groundwater monitoring wells will be prepared. - Domestic wells and/or septic systems which may be present at or near current/former structures located within the ROW will be properly abandoned in accordance with state and local regulations.
 Septic systems were noted at the following addresses: 713 91 Mine Road and 2317 US 17 (SR 35).
-Irrigation wells may be located within groves. - Structures located within the ROW may warrant an asbestos survey.
+Irrigation wells may be located within groves.

-Further details are presented in the CSER (FDOT 2020g) and CSER Technical Memorandum (FDOT 2020h).
-Level II Impact to Construction Assessment will be considered during the design phase for the High and Medium rated contamination sites.
+Asbestos surveys will be completed for structures located within the ROW prior to construction, as necessary.
+Further details are presented in the CSER (FDOT 2021j) and Contamination Technical Memorandum - Preferred Pond Sites (FDOT 2021k).
+Level II (Impact to Contamination Assessment (ICA)) will be considered during the design phase for the High or Medium rated contamination sites.
 Contamination discovered that may be impacted by construction will be investigated further and mitigated as necessary.